minio/docs/source/reference/minio-mc-admin/mc-admin-user-info.rst

    MemberOf: []
    Authentication: builtin (miniouser)

-For an third-party LDAP service integration integration, the output resembles the following:
+For a :ref:`third-party <minio-external-identity-management>` identity service such as LDAP, the output resembles the following:

 .. code-block:: shell